 Are debt funds free of risk?

-- Debt funds are a type of mutual fund that invest in fixed income securities such as corporate bonds, government bonds, and other debt instruments.
+No, debt funds are not completely risk-free.
+While debt funds generally have lower risk compared to equity funds, they still carry some level of risk.- Debt funds are a type of mutual fund that invest in fixed income securities such as corporate bonds, government bonds, and other debt instruments.
 These securities are typically considered to be less risky than stocks because they offer regular, fixed payments to the investor.

 - However, there are several risks associated with investing in debt funds.